 The TSAs were appointed by Monitor under the National Health Service Act 2006 (as amended in 2012) which gives Monitor powers to intervene in Foundation Trusts that it considers are unsustainable.

-This step was taken because despite MSFT’s success in improving clinical performance, its small scale means it is both clinically and financially unsustainable in its current form.
+This step was taken because despite the Trust’s success in improving clinical performance, its small scale means it is both clinically and financially unsustainable in its current form.
 You can read more about Monitor’s decision to appoint the TSAs on its website.